 Similarly, the new <textentity> element in DITA 1.3 allows you to describe character entities the same way.
-By default, the DITA Open Toolkit formats a leading ampersand and a trailing semi-colon to the character entity it encloses, just as with <numcharref>.
+By default, the DITA Open Toolkit formats a leading ampersand and a trailing semi-colon to character entity it encloses, just as with <numcharref>.
 The following example shows how this element can be used:

-Thanks to DITA 1.3, you no longer have to wrap the lesser-than (<textentity>lt</textentity>) or greater-than (<textentity>gt</textentity>) character entities around elements to describe them in your DITA content, you can simply use <xmlelement>xmlelement</xmlelement> instead.
+''' Thanks to DITA 1.3, you no longer have to wrap the lesser-than (<textentity>lt</textentity>) character entities around elements to describe them in your DITA content, you can simply use <xmlelement>xmlelement</xmlelement> instead. '''